 - Use short transitions for quick feedback, longer ones for ambience.

-- Implement presets for tasks, for example 3000 K at 80% for cooking, 2200 K at 20% for TV.
+- Set presets for jobs like 3000 K at 80% for cooking, 2200 K at 20% for TV.

 Troubleshooting Common Issues